borisetingof/rating-component/README.md

 ### `<RatingComponent />` Props

 #### rating _(default: 0)_
 Set initial rating between `0` and `5` inclusive.
-Rating set to `0` means `no rating`. `Apply` button is disabled when rating equals `0` and is enabled when rating is greater than `0`.
+Rating set to `0` means `no rating`. `Apply` button is disabled when rating equals to `0` and is enabled when rating is greater than `0`.
 Initial rating can be set for both interactive and non-interactive states.

 Example:
 ```js